MCJack123/vscode-craftos-pc/README.md

-# CraftOS-PC for VS Code README (alpha)
+# CraftOS-PC for VS Code README

 An extension for Visual Studio Code adding a bunch of new features to help you write ComputerCraft code easier through CraftOS-PC.

-**This is an alpha version - expect some bugs and missing features.**

 ## Features

 * Support for built-in CraftOS-PC terminals in VS Code
-* Adds new commands to quickly open computer data folders or configuration files
+* Quickly access computer data directories and the configuration
-* More?

 ![Screenshot](media/screenshot.png)

 ## Requirements

 * CraftOS-PC v2.3 or later (https://www.craftos-pc.cc)
+  * **If on Windows, make sure to install the console version as well under Optional components in the installer**
+  * If installed in a non-standard directory (such as in your user directory), make sure to set `craftos-pc.executablePath` in the settings
   * If using more than one terminal, CraftOS-PC v2.4 or later is required due to a bug in earlier versions causing multiple terminals to get the same ID
-  * If on Windows, make sure to install the console version as well under Optional components in the installer
-  * If installed in a non-standard directory (such as in your user directory), make sure to set `craftos-pc.executablePath` in the settings

 ## Recommended Extensions